AidenP2P/test-app-aptitudex/IMPLEMENTATION_GUIDE.md

 ### ✅ Tokenomics Mentions Cleaned Up

 - Removed all "100% burn" and "gasless" mentions
-- Replaced with simple "APX burn"
+- Replaced with clean tokenomics field
 - More streamlined and professional interface

 ### ✅ Admin Interface Improvement